junk495/Esp32C3_DeepSleep/README.md

-# Esp32C3_DeepSleep Library
+# Esp32-C3_DeepSleep Library

 A simple and robust Arduino library for using the deep sleep features of the ESP32-C3, abstracting away the complexities of the ESP-IDF.

-This library was specifically developed and tested for ESP32-C3 based boards, such as the Waveshare ESP32-C3-Zero.
+This library was specifically developed and tested for ESP32-C3 based boards, such as the **Waveshare ESP32-C3-Zero**.

 ## Key Features